 This course develops skills sought by employers, focusing on current business practice.
 Its practical element means you apply your learning to the real world of work.

-Level 4 is taught in Year 1 and introduces the business and legal environments where accounting and finance operate, and the knowledge and skills underpinning the study of accounting and finance.
-You will study economics, organisational behaviour, quantitative and IT skills, as well as the basics of financial accounting and bookkeeping.
+Year 1 introduces the business and legal environments where accounting and finance operate, and the knowledge and skills underpinning the study of accounting and finance.
+You will study economics, organisational behaviour, law, quantitative and IT skills, as well as the basics of financial accounting and bookkeeping.
 You will also start your further study on Financial Reporting and Management Accounting as well as having training in Business Readiness and Skills, preparing you for the world of work.

 During Year 2, you will choose between a work placement in an organisation (we will provide support and where possible you will be paid) or a period of study abroad at one of our partner institutions, located all over the world.
 Alternatively, you may start a new business (with support from us) or take a research work placement - suitable if you are considering an academic career.